 3. A Day in Recoleta

 Sleep in and have a late breakfast at your hotel.
-Have your hotel make dinner reservations at La Bourgogne, a fine French restaurant in the Alvear Palace Hotel.
 Then head to Recoleta Cemetery to pay homage to the most famous tomb in the city, Evita's.
 Be sure to wander around and see many of the other tombs, all glorious works of art.
 Around the corner from the cemetery, head to the Centro Cultural Recoleta and check out the newest art exhibit.
 If you've brought the kids along or you're feeling young at heart, don't forget to visit the children's section with its interactive science exhibits.
 Afterward, head across Plaza Francia and grab a coffee at La Biela, one of the most famous cafes in the city.
 After this much-needed break, it's time to do some shopping along Avenida Alvear.
-Stop into such stores as Polo Ralph Lauren, built into a grand mansion.
-If you've been shopping for hours, you're just in time for your reservation at La Bourgogne.

 After breakfast, head to Plaza Italia and take a walk around, enjoying the contrast of the green trees against the white-marble buildings lining this part of Avenida Santa Fe.
-Head to the Zoological Gardens and check out the animals, after buying special food to feed them.
 Afterward, wander the parks along Avenida Libertador, heading toward Museo Nacional de Bellas Artes.
-Swing by the hotel, freshen up, and head out again for dinner at Casa Cruz, in Palermo Viejo, one of the city's best places to be seen on a night out.
+Swing by the hotel, freshen up, and head out again for dinner in Palermo Viejo, one of the city's best places to be seen on a night out.
 Then visit Bar Isabel next door, a watering hole popular among models.

 5. San Telmo & Tango